What Contact Improvisation Does

 Introductory Exercises

-These three partner exercises provide a progression introducing mutual following, sharing balance, and then combining them for full engagement in contact improv:
+These four partner exercises provide a progression introducing mutual following, sharing balance, and then combining them for sharing balance through changing levels and then sharing continually varying support in all directions:

 (Here's a simple way to arrange the partner selection process so it's easy for participants to try these exercises with various partners.)